SAP-samples/teched2023-DA260/exercises/dd2/README.md

 #### Configure *Target Connection*

-  Define your target connection as part of the data replciation scenario.
+  Define your target connection as part of the data replication scenario.
 In this case we replicate the data from SAP S/4HANA to SAP Datapshere local tables as target system.

   To select the target connection, please click on the following button in your Replication Flow: